campusrover/labnotebook2/docs/faq/OS/copy_microsd.md

 `sudo gdd if=/dev/rdisk4 of=sd_backup.dmg status=progress bs=16M`

+!!!
+Tip
-Tip: you can experiment with different numbers for the block size by replacing bs=16M with larger or smaller numbers to see if it makes a difference to the speed.
+    You can experiment with different numbers for the block size by replacing bs=16M with larger or smaller numbers to see if it makes a difference to the speed.
 I’ve found 16M the best for my hardware.

 You should see some progress feedback telling you the transfer speed.
 If you’d like to experiment with different block sizes, just type ctrl + c to cancel the command, then you can run it again.